 Note: Clustered standard errors in parentheses. *** p<0.01, ** p<0.05, * p<0.1.
 Child labor income is the labor income of individuals who were under age 12 in 1985, had a father who worked full time in 1985, and worked full time in 2011.
 Other covariates include the father’s age, race, industry, occupation, marital status, and the household’s urban status.

-income and the average income in their community.
-To do this we first obtain the average 2011–2012 family incomes of a 1980–1982 birth cohort linked to the average 1996–2000 family incomes of their parents by county and commuting zone from “Intergenerational Mobility Statistics and Selected Covariates by County” data provided by Chetty et al. (2014).
-We combine this data with union density data from Hirsch and McPherson’s Unionstats CPS-based estimates for metropolitan statistical areas.
-Matching the two data sets involves technical complications that we describe in Appendix C; summary statistics for this matched data are given in Appendix D.
+income and the average income in their community is examined.
+To do this, the average 2011–12 family incomes of a 1980–82 birth cohort is linked to the average 1996–2000 family incomes of their parents by county and commuting zone from “Intergenerational Mobility Statistics and Selected Covariates by County” data provided by Chetty et al. (2014).
+This data is combined with union density data from Hirsch and McPherson’s Unionstats CPS-based estimates for metropolitan statistical areas.
+Matching the two data sets involves technical complications that are described in appendix C; summary statistics for this matched data are given in appendix D.

-Aggregation of the parent-offspring relation in section II should by itself produce a relationship between unionization of an area and future incomes of children raised in the area relative to their parents’ income.
+Aggregation of the parent-offspring relation in the second section of this paper should by itself produce a relationship between unionization of an area and future incomes of children raised in the area relative to their parents’ income.
 If children from unionized families earn higher incomes than children from otherwise comparable non-union families, aggregating the parental income during their formative years and the future incomes of children brought up in the area should yield higher incomes for children relative to parents in areas with higher union density.
 But the rate of unionization of an area may also affect the future incomes of all children in the area through potential union impacts on area resources (spillover effects of unionism).
 Unions generally advocate policies that benefit workers, such as raising minimum wages, increasing education spending, and improving public services, so that the effect of unionism may show up in higher incomes for all children from the area regardless of the union status of their parents.

-As our area data contain no information on the individuals within the area, we cannot distinguish the two possible routes of impact.
-Our analysis is limited to the overall relationship between the union density of a community and the future income of children who grow up in the community.
+As the area data contain no information on the individuals within the area, the two possible routes of impact cannot be distinguished.
+The analysis is limited to the overall relationship between the union density of a community and the future income of children who grow up in the community.

 Figure 3: The correlation between union density and mobility of offspring